Sina Hejazi

 Dr. Sina Hejazi is an Assistant Professor in the Department of Mechanical and Manufacturing Engineering at the University of Calgary.
 Prior to joining the University, he was a Research Officer at the National Research Council Canada, where his research focused on developing battery materials for extreme conditions.
 He earned his PhD in Materials Engineering from Friedrich-Alexander University Erlangen–Nürnberg in Germany and held research appointments at several European institutions, specializing in vacuum-based fabrication technologies, including magnetron sputtering and high-power impulse magnetron sputtering (HiPIMS).
 His work has contributed to the development of metastable thin films, nanostructured coatings, and functional interfaces for electrochemical energy conversion and operando characterization.

-At the University of Calgary, Dr. Hejazi leads a research program focused on nanomanufacturing and vacuum-based thin-film deposition, with an emphasis on precise control of structure, composition, and functionality from the atomic to the device scale.
+At the University of Calgary, Dr. Hejazi is establishing a research program focused on nanomanufacturing and vacuum-based thin-film deposition, with an emphasis on precise control of structure, composition, and functionality from the atomic to the device scale.
 His research integrates advanced deposition techniques with in-situ and operando diagnostics to enable the design of next-generation materials for sustainable energy technologies.
 Dr. Hejazi has received competitive international awards, including the prestigious DFG Walter Benjamin Fellowship, and brings extensive experience in mentoring students and trainees.